-Since these mice were specifically bred to develop cancer, it wasn’t surprising when a number of the mice began sprouting tumors.
+The mice were bred specifically to develop cancer, so it wasn’t surprising when a number of them began sprouting tumors.
 In fact, all of the mice that were fed the capsaicin alone developed lung cancer.
 And half of the mice that were given the 6-gingerol alone did, as well.

 Ginger found to combat cancer cells

-Earlier studies have already hinted at ginger’s potential for fighting cancer.
-A 2007 study, for example, found that ginger was able to inhibit the growth of ovarian cancer cells.2
+Earlier studies had already hinted at ginger’s potential for lowering cancer risk.
+A 2007 study, for example, found the spice kept ovarian cancer cells from growing.2